Dennis M. Jensen, MD

 • Principal Investigator and Director, NIH T32 GI Training Grant

-Dr. Jensen has four different sources of research and career development funding for ongoing, clinical-endoscopic-outcomes studies and mentored training.
-The first is a 5-year grant from the Veterans Administration (VA) Research Service (Merit Review clinical grant) for a RCT of Doppler endoscopic probe for blood flow monitoring, risk stratification, and focal treatment of arterial blood flow to prevent delayed post-polypectomy induced bleeding in high risk patients.
+Dr. Jensen has four different sources of funding for his research and for career development of others, as principal investigator (PI) and Director of an NIH T32 GI mentored training.
+The first source of research funding is a Veterans Administration (VA) Research Service Merit Review clinical grant.
+His current study is a RCT of Doppler endoscopic probe for blood flow monitoring, risk stratification, and focal treatment of arterial blood flow to prevent delayed post-polypectomy induced bleeding in high-risk patients.
 This is a multicenter RCT involving VA West Los Angeles, Ronald Reagan UCLA Medical Center and Los Angeles Kaiser Permanente Hospitals.
-The second is an ongoing RCT, previously supported by an ASGE Research Foundation grant and the NIH NIDDK P30 UCLA (CURE):DDRCC grant, which now continues with other UCLA research funds of Dr. Jensen.
-It is an RCT of severe non-variceal UGI hemorrhage (e.g. peptic ulcers or Dieulafoy’s lesions) comparing outcomes of patients treated with large over-the-endoscope hemoclipping (OTSC) or standard endoscopic hemostasis.
-A third grant of Dr. Jensen is an investigator-initiated research study funded by Medtronic for a prospective study at WLA VA which will soon include USC where Dr. Jensen’s former research trainees are now full-time GI faculty.
+The second is a research grant from the UCLA Academic Senate as a Faculty Research Grant.
+This is for studies of iron deficiency anemia in patients after a severe GI hemorrhage.
+Included are both a database study and a RCT interventional study of intravenous iron compared to oral iron for restoration of iron stores and improvement in patients’ symptoms and functional status.
+A third grant of Dr. Jensen is an investigator-initiated research study funded by Medtronic for a prospective study at WLA VA which also includes USC where one of Dr. Jensen’s former research trainees and GI colleague (Dr. Rome Jutabha) is now full-time GI faculty member.
 The investigators are evaluating the diagnostic yield of urgent colon capsule endoscopy compared to angiography or red bleed cell scanning for lesion localization and diagnosis of patients hospitalized with severe hematochezia.
-The fourth funding source for Dr. Jensen is as the director and PI of an NIH GI T32 training grant which supports research trainees who aspire to become the next generation of investigators and academicians in Digestive Diseases, GI sciences, and GI surgery.
-This NIH T32 GI training grant was competitively renewed for 5 more years, starting July 1, 2021.
+The fourth funding source for Dr. Jensen is as the director and PI of an NIH GI T32 training grant which supports research trainees who aspire to become the next generation of investigators and academicians in digestive diseases, GI sciences, and GI surgery.
 He also recently completed research funding from the UCLA (CURE):Digestive Diseases Research Core Center grant for which he directed the Human Studies Core for more than 25 years.
-This grant provided scientific core services to support the research of many other CURE investigator’s translational, clinical, database, and outcomes studies.
+That NIH P30 Center grant provided scientific core services to support the research of many other CURE investigator’s translational, clinical, database, and outcomes studies.

-Dr. Jensen has published more than 300 peer reviewed papers, case reports, chapters, books, editorials reviews and other reports.
-He also has published 327 abstracts.
+Dr. Jensen has published more than 300 peer reviewed papers, case reports, chapters, books, editorials, reviews and other reports.
+He also has published 329 abstracts.
 He has been on several editorial boards and is a regular reviewer for such peer-reviewed journals as the New England Journal of Medicine, Annals of Internal Medicine, JAMA, Gastroenterology, American Journal of Gastroenterology, Gastrointestinal Endoscopy, Endoscopy, Digestive Diseases and Sciences, and the Medical Letter.
-He has been an invited faculty member of numerous post-graduate GI courses and consensus conferences on GI hemorrhage, endoscopy research, and GI guidelines for GI bleeding, including local, regional, national, and international symposia.
+He has been an invited faculty member of numerous post-graduate GI courses and NIH consensus conferences on GI hemorrhage, endoscopy research, and GI guidelines for GI bleeding, including local, regional, national, and international symposia.

 Languages